-- A7.3.1 Health and safety training is provided timely and repeated on a regular basis.
+- A7.3 The standard shall require that all workers of the facility receive effective health and safety training as required to carry out the duties and responsibilities of the job. - A7.3.1 Timely health and safety training is provided and repeated on a regular basis.
 It shall also be repeated for new or reassigned workers of the facility and when changes in the process or machinery present new risks. - A7.3.2 All training shall be documented. - A7.4 The standard shall require that all workers are provided with health and safety training at the cost of the employer and during remunerated working hours. - A7.5 The standard shall require that risk assessments are performed as appropriate to detect and assess potential threats to the health and safety of workers, and effective measures are taken to address the findings from the risk assessment. - A7.6 The standard shall require that the facility maintains written records of all health and safety incidents in the workplace and all other facilities, as provided or mandated. - A7.7 The standard shall require that the cause of health and safety incidents is determined when they occur.
 Appropriate corrective actions are taken to prevent the recurrence of similar incidents. - A7.8 The standard shall require that appropriate and effective personal protective equipment (PPE) is provided as needed.
-PPEs shall be provided free of charge to the workers.
-PPEs shall be maintained and replaced as necessary.
-Workers shall be instructed and monitored on the proper use of PPE. - A7.9 The standard shall require that clear arrangements for providing first aid and medical assistance are in place for any workplace accidents or incidents. - A7.10 The standard shall require that all workers are provided with free potable water and clean toilet facilities.
+PPE shall be provided free of charge to the workers.
+PPE shall be maintained and replaced as necessary.
+Workers shall be instructed and monitored on the proper use of PPE. - A7.9 The standard shall require that clear arrangements for providing first aid and medical assistance are in place for any workplace accidents or incidents. - A7.10 The standard shall require that all workers are provided with free potable water and clean toilet facilities. - A8.

-A8.
 Building Safety and Emergency Preparedness

-- A8.1 The standard shall require that adequate documented emergency and fire safety procedures are in place, including in worker accommodation and other facilities as provided or mandated. - A8.2 The standard shall require that all workers are trained on emergency and fire safety procedures. - A8.3 The standard shall require that fire exits, escape routes, firefighting equipment, and fire alarms are properly marked according to national and industry standards.
+- A8.1 The standard shall require that adequate documented emergency and fire safety procedures are in place, including in worker accommodation and other facilities as provided or mandated. - A8.2 The standard shall require that all workers are trained in emergency and fire safety procedures. - A8.3 The standard shall require that fire exits, escape routes, firefighting equipment, and fire alarms are properly marked according to national and industry standards.
 Fire exits and escape routes are open, accessible, and clear of obstacles so as to permit safe evacuation in case of an emergency.
-A designated safety assembly point is recommended. - A8.4 The standard shall require that workers have the right to remove themselves from imminent serious danger without seeking permission.

-- A8.5 The standard shall require that appropriate measures (such as licenses and/or risk assessments) are taken to evaluate and monitor the strength, stability, and safety of buildings and equipment, including worker accommodation where provided or mandated.
+A designated safety assembly point is recommended. - A8.4 The standard shall require that workers have the right to remove themselves from imminent serious danger without seeking permission. - A8.5 The standard shall require that appropriate measures (such as licenses and/or risk assessments) are taken to evaluate and monitor the strength, stability, and safety of buildings and equipment, including worker accommodation where provided or mandated.
 Corrective action is taken where required. - A8.6 The standard shall require that if accommodation facilities are provided or mandated, these are located separately from production or storage facilities.